-One block from Rittenhouse Square, on Chestnut Street between 19th St and 20th St, in 1928 was built a remarkable building - The Boyd Theatre.
-Philadelphia's last movie palace was called the Sam Eric when it closed in May, 2002.
-In 2015, the seating section of the auditorium has been lost to redevelopment, but the Chestnut Street facade, lobbies and the foyer remain.
+One block from Rittenhouse Square, on Chestnut Street between 19th St and 20th St, in 1928 was built a remarkable building – The Boyd Theatre.
+Philadelphia’s last movie palace was called the Sam Eric when it closed in May, 2002.
+In 2015, most of the auditorium has been lost for redevelopment, but the Chestnut Street facade and lobbies remain.

 - Donate via PayPal

 Friends of the Boyd was founded in 2002 to advocate for the restoration and reuse of Philadelphia’s last movie palace, the Boyd Theatre at 1908 Chestnut Street.
 Now, with the theatre’s substantial demolition in 2015, we continue to document and publicize the long wonderful history of the Boyd and to emphasize the need for restoration and continued use of the surviving Chestnut Street facade and Grand Lobby.
 We work to ensure that artifacts from the Boyd not reused on site find appropriate new homes, such as with other historic theaters or museums, and we continue to advocate for improvements to the City’s historic-preservation process.

 The fabulous 2 story Art Deco mirrors of the Boyd’s Foyer and the Art Deco marble fountain set in the center mirror were donated to Friends of the Boyd so we can find them new homes such as other historic theaters or museums!
 The 3 vibrantly colored Art Deco mirrors of the Boyd Theatre’s Foyer are carved, sandblasted, etched, and spectacular.
 Each mirror has a top panel depicting the theater curtain.
 Nature & Art Deco geometric designs are also depicted in the mirrors.
 As you know, the remaining part of the Boyd’s auditorium including the foyer will be demolished to make way for a residential tower.